Drawing of office chairs and table, representing stakeholder engagement (or lack thereof)

 4 High-Level Stakeholder Engagement Strategies for Tactical Projects

-Stakeholder engagement is crucial to an effective project.
+Stakeholder engagement strategies are crucial to an effective project.

 But you already knew that.

 This article isn’t going to walk you through bland steps to achieve stakeholder engagement.
+You’re not a project management notice.
 You’re already defining your objectives and building stakeholder matrices.
 You know what you’re doing.

 Instead, we’re presenting four different approaches to prioritization and communication that will customize your strategy to different scenarios.